spring-guides/gs-messaging-redis/README.md

 TODO: mention that we're using Spring Bootstrap's [_starter POMs_](../gs-bootstrap-starter) here.

-> Note to experienced Maven users who don't use an external parent project: You can take out the project later, it's just there to reduce the amount of code you have to write to get started.
+Note to experienced Maven users who are unaccustomed to using an external parent project: you can take it out later, it's just there to reduce the amount of code you have to write to get started.

 ### Install and run Redis